infor-design/enterprise/docs/TESTING.md

 ## Debugging E2E Tests
 For test isolation, please see [Debugging Test Tips](#debugging-tests-tips)
-- Put a `debugger;` statement at a place in the test/code for example under the `res = await AxeBuilder` command.
+- Put a `debugger;` statement at a place in the test/code
+- If interested in the Axe results put it under the `res = await AxeBuilder` command.
-- Start the server normally with `node server`
+- Start the server normally with `npm run quickstart` or `npm run start`
-- In another terminal, run the functional test with `env PROTRACTOR_SPECS='kitchen-sink.e2e-spec.js' env ENTERPRISE_THEME='high-contrast' npx -n=--inspect-brk protractor test/protractor.local.debug.conf.js` in watch mode
+- In another terminal, run the functional test with for example `env ENTERPRISE_THEME='high-contrast' npx -n=--inspect-brk protractor test/protractor.local.debug.conf.js` in watch mode
 - In Chrome open `chrome://inspect` in a new tab.
-- Click 'Open dedicated DevTools for Node.
+- Click on the 'Target' you will see generated under remote target
-- Hit Play on the debugger
+- Hit go on the debugger
-- View `res.violations` in the console
+- If interested in the Axe results you can view `res.violations` in the console

 ## Debugging Tests Tips
 If you want like to test a suite, or an individual spec (`it(`) statement append f to either describe, or it, like so, `fdescribe` or `fit`.
 This works for unit, functional, and E2E tests.